Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 Discover fertility tests for women

-While sperm will always be necessary for fertilisation, there are several ways to get yourself pregnant without a man.
+If you’re a single woman who wants to get pregnant naturally, it’s important to recognise that sperm will always be necessary for fertilisation.
+This means that the only way to conceive naturally is by having intercourse with a man.
+However, there are several ways to get pregnant without a man.
 The most common treatments for single women are IUI and IVF with donor sperm.
 If you’d like a family later in life, egg freezing is also a smart choice which allows for more options down the road.

 Intrauterine insemination (IUI)